Graduate Certificate of Diabetes Education

 Preferably, placement should be completed in one location or clinical facility with one supervisor/Credentialed Diabetes Educator preceptor.

-Students must attend a 3-day residential, held in April each year, to acquire and demonstrate core skills relevant to preparation for clinical placement and Diabetes Education practice.
+Students must attend a 3-day residential, as part of NS5382 Applied Diabetes Education, to acquire and demonstrate core skills relevant to preparation for clinical placement and Diabetes Education practice.

 Course learning outcomes